lamba92/KResourceLoader/README.md

 # KResourceLoader [![Build Status](https://travis-ci.org/lamba92/KResourceLoader.svg?branch=master)](https://travis-ci.org/lamba92/KResourceLoader) [![](https://jitpack.io/v/lamba92/kresourceloader.svg)](https://jitpack.io/#lamba92/kresourceloader)

 A convenient way to retrieve resources in a JVM project.
+Especially usefull when the project is launching from a jar with bundled resources.

 Written in Kotlin with ❤️.